The Search for Constrained Random Generators: Synthesizing Generators for Recursive Predicates

 The $\mathsf{isAllTwo}$ predicate has a hidden invariant that the {\sc S-List-Unfold'} cannot make use of: if the step function ever returns $\mathsf{false}$, the whole fold returns $\mathsf{false}$.
 We can make this invariant available to the synthesizer by reinterpreting $\mathsf{isAllTwo}$ as an optional fold: {

 } Now $\beta$ is $\mathsf{Unit}$, and the step function simply checks if $x = 2$ and, if not, fails.
 The invariant we wanted falls out of the definition of $\mathsf{List.foldOpt}$.

 As we saw earlier, $\mathsf{List.foldOpt}$ allows the fold to pass information backward from the tail of the list to the front, but it does not allow state to flow forward.
 We can be one step more general and consider predicates expressed with $\mathsf{List.accuOpt}$.
 This leads to our most general synthesis rule for recursive predicates: the {\sc S-List-Unfold} rule, which subsumes and replaces {\sc S-List-Unfold'}: { } This rule is not pretty, but its basic operation is exactly the same as \textsc{S-List-Unfold'}.
-It just allows for more flexible handling of hidden invariants like the one in $\mathsf{isAllTwo}$ and allows for more interesting state passing.
+It just allows for more flexible handling of hidden invariants (see $\mathsf{isAllTwo}$) and more interesting state passing.

 If we rewrite $\mathsf{isSorted}$ from the beginning of this section using $\mathsf{List.accuOpt}$ instead of $\mathsf{List.accu}$, we can use {\sc S-List-Unfold} to derive the generator in \autoref{fig:genSorted}, which behaves the same as one an expert user might write.
 At each step, it either ends the list or generates a new value $x$ that is greater than or equal to $\mathit{lo}$, puts it in the list, and continues with $\mathit{lo} = x$.